-Julie Gardner understands that clients often come to her during their most difficult times with challenging estate and trust matters or guardianship issues.
-Her analytical approach to case strategy and open communication style with clients allow her to methodically and meaningfully advise those facing the complexities of estate administration and litigation.
+Julie Gardner understands that clients often come to her during challenging times with complicated matters regarding estates, trusts and guardianship.
+Her analytical approach to case strategy and her open communication style with clients allow her to methodically and meaningfully advise those facing the complexities of estate administration and litigation.

-Aside from her practice, Julie is active in the legal community, including currently serving as the vice chair of the Elder Law Committee for the Chicago Bar Association.
-She is also a member of the Illinois State Bar Association and the Women’s Bar Association.
+Aside from her practice, Julie is active in the legal community, including currently serving as vice chair of the Probate Practice Committee for the Chicago Bar Association.
+She previously chaired the Elder Law Committee for the Chicago Bar Association.
+She is also a member of the Illinois State Bar Association, the Women’s Bar Association and currently serves as an associate delegate to the Coalition of Women's Initiatives in Law.
 She was awarded the Chancellor’s Award for Pro Bono and Community Service from DePaul University College of Law, and as a member of Chicago Volunteer Legal Services, she continues to prioritize community outreach and giving back in the legal field.

 At Chuhak & Tecson, Julie has served on the Associate/Law Clerk Oversight and Professional Education Committees.
 Julie also acts as an ambassador of the firm's Women Helping Women program.

 Outside of the courtroom, Julie enjoys spending time with her husband and young son, as well as seeing her big family for pasta dinners on Sundays.
 Her other favorite pastimes include yoga and Peloton, visiting the Art Institute of Chicago and seeing her family and friends.